fxsitecompat/www.fxsitecompat.dev/README.md

 ## Terms of Use

 This site is listed on the [Hugo Site Showcase](https://gohugo.io/showcase/) so that you may browse our multilingual templates *as a reference* for your own project.
-However, note that our code is not open source and the design is not intended to be reused somewhere else regardless of commercial or noncommercial purposes.
+However, please note that this is *not* an open source project, and the code and/or design should not be reused somewhere else regardless of commercial or noncommercial purposes.
 If you are looking for a free Hugo theme, visit the [Hugo Theme Gallery](http://themes.gohugo.io/) instead.

 ## Run Hugo locally